sendwithus/competencies/competencies/remote-work.md

 In the first  gap in my calendar is where I take my shower, and I also use that time to think strategically about the rest of the day -
 "what is the best thing I could work on next".
 As opposed to the morning where I have mostly been reactive and trying to unblock as many things as possible.
 I finish my day at roughly 2pm but am available on slack till around 5pm for the rest of the team.

+Example 2:
+I wake up at my regular time of 6am CT
+Instead of showering as I would when going ot the office I just go to my home office and catch up on any reminders I set and do some reading, I often read a chapter or two in a book, a relevant business book.
+My day flows from there as more people get online and discussions and meetings start.
+I used a free hour around lunch to go for a 30 minute run, 10 minute cooldown and shower and eat lunch (I typically eat leftovers and lunch is about fuel for me so it's minutess of time)
+Then the afternoon is all about meetings or projects, if an important project I will have blocked time.
+I finish my day at roughly 4pm CT depending on meetings.